mignon-p/avr-arduino-kicad/README.md

 crystal.
 (For 8 pin and 14 pin AVRs, it is assumed you'll use the internal oscillator, and will not be using a bootloader.)

+If you want to use a template, you should download one of the zip files below.
+(The git repository contains symlinks, but the zip files have flattened the symlinks so that the template is self-contained.)

 ## Downloads

 * [Just the library][11]